 Private bus companies, such as Travel Mart, also have buses from Bangkok to Phnom Penh.
 Their buses take more time (21h) and depart from Khao San Road and you do not travel on the same bus throughout the journey.
 These buses travel via Siem Reap where you will get on a different bus for the remainder of your drive to Phnom Penh.

 The advantage with indirect buses is that you may actually prefer to spend a night in Siem Reap and have a break from sitting on the bus for so long!

-The Train and Bus or Speedboat to Phnom Penh
+The Train and Bus to Phnom Penh

 Another option to get from Bangkok to Phnom Penh is the train.
 Unfortunately, there are no trains that operate all the way from city to city so if you do opt for the train you will then need to take an alternate form of transport for the remainder of the journey.
 The train takes you almost to the border with Cambodia, stopping at Aranyaprathet train station and from here you will need to make your way to Poipet and the border crossing by tuk-tuk.
 Once through the border catch a bus, taxi or minivan to the city of Phnom Penh which will take between 7 to 10 hours.